tablelandnetwork/docs/building/javascript-sdk.md

 ### Creating Tables

 Like most relational database systems, Tableland requires the user to create tables for storing, querying, and relating data.
 This is done via the `create` function.
-The `create` function takes a plain SQL statement string.
+The `create` function takes 3 arguments:
+1. The chainId of the chain you specified while connecting.
+2. The column names, datatypes, and constraints that would go inside the parenthesis of a full `CREATE TABLE` statement.
+3. An optional "prefix" to the universally unique Tableland table name.

+All tables in Tableland are unique, and the way uniqueness is ensured is that each table is named by combining the chainId of the chain the table is minted on, and the id of the ERC-721 token that represents the table.
+If the prefix is specified it is added to to start of the table name.
+As such the prefix must follow the rules SQL table naming, e.g it cannot start with a number and the dash character cannot be used.
+For more on rules of SQL table names see [Naming Syntax](https://www.postgresql.org/docs/7.0/syntax525.htm)
 Most valid SQL _constraints_ are supported, and the following data types are currently [supported](https://github.com/textileio/go-tableland/blob/main/pkg/parsing/query\_validator.go):

 * `int2`, `int4`, `int8`, `serial`, `bigserial`
 * `text`, `uri`, `varchar`, `bpchar`